olbboy/streviz/docs/project-overview-pdr.md

   - File merge and normalize with smart codec handling
   - Resource-aware scheduling with CPU/NVENC/bitrate limits
   - Real-time telemetry and monitoring
-  - RTSP/SRT dual-protocol streaming with encryption
+  - RTSP/SRT/RTMP multi-protocol streaming with encryption
   - First-run onboarding and power-user shortcuts
   - Diagnostics export for troubleshooting